kartik-v/strength-meter/README.md

 1. Convert any password input to an advanced password strength validation plugin.
 Will fallback to a normal password input for browsers not supporting JQuery or Javascript.
 2. The plugin will offer ability to toggle password mask (show/hide password text) and display a dynamic strength meter as you type.
 Uses advanced strength calculation algorithm which can be customized by setting/overriding the default validation `rules`.
 3. The plugin automatically converts an input with `type = password` to the strength validation plugin if you set its `class = strength`.
 All options to the password input can be passed as HTML5 `data` attributes.
 4. Configurable templates to control the style and display of the entire plugin.
 The password input and the various components of the strength meter can be customized.
-The default template uses Bootstrap 3.x markup to display the password input, toggle, and strength meter.
+The default template uses styling compatible with Bootstrap 3.x & Bootstrap 4.x markup to display the password input, toggle, and strength meter.
 5. Internationalization enabled to show messages in languages other than Englsh.
 At this stage translations are available for 4 languages (German, French, Italian, and Russian).
 The titles for verdicts and toggle mask can be configured.
 6. Show and hide meter and/or toggle password mask
 7. Reset plugin to the initial value when the form is reset.